Lazy-Solutions/AdvancedSceneManager/patches/readme.md

 ## Patch notes:
+#### If multiple patches are available, please import in order of release (note that github does only orders files alphabetically).
+We will try and combine them if we can, but it is sometimes more trouble than it is worth, so sorry about that.

 #### 11-13-2022:
 - Restored ping / open SceneAsset when single / double clicking SceneField.
 - Added better error message when using SceneCollection.Find(scene.name).